The Charming Town of Limone in Lake Garda, Italy

 Even though we were in Italy, they still had good German beer and many towns had quite a few German tourists.
 With such a close proximity to Germany, it makes sense that this would be a popular holiday.
 Another anomoly for Italy is that they served these massive bowls of ice cream.
 They even had one called Spaghetti Eis (spaghetti ice cream) which looked just like a big bowl of spaghetti.

 The town was fairly touristy but I only heard German and British accents, and it really wasn’t crowded at all when we were there (in May).
 I think I heard a few people speaking American English at one point, but nothing like what we were surrounded by in Venice.
 The tourists didn’t change the beauty and charm of this town (and yes I know I was one of them!).

-From Limone you could look across the lake and see another town I adored, Malcesine.
+From Limone, you can look across the lake and see another town I adore, Malcesine.
 If I were to stay in Lake Garda again I would definitely pick Malcesine as my home spot.
-The town is really pretty, there were really cute cobblestone streets, and while the town is fairly small they had a fantastic Irish pub.
-I’m a sucker for these things.
+The town is really pretty, there are really cute cobblestone streets, and while the town is fairly small they have a fantastic Irish pub.

 Thanks for stopping by!